-Thousands of euros 2019 2018
+Thousands of euros 2020 2019

-Furniture, fittings and materials (136) (167)
+Furniture, fittings and materials (325) (136)

-Information technology (1,048) (1,210)
+Information technology (1,172) (1,048)

-Publicity and advertising (354) (423)
+Publicity and advertising (409) (354)

-Technical reports (939) (909)
+Technical reports (1,396) (939)

-Security and fund courier services (69) (74)
+Security and fund courier services (74) (69)

-Insurance premiums (62) (24)
+Insurance premiums (56) (62)

-Outsourced administrative services (43) (38)
+Outsourced administrative services (8) (43)

-Contributions and taxes (193) (242)
+Contributions and taxes (168) (193)

-Control and governing bodies (132) (102)
+Control and governing bodies (141) (132)

-Other expenses (554) (477)
+Other expenses (601) (554)

-Total (3,530) (3,667)
+Total (4,350) (3,530)

-The fees and expenses of Ernst & Young S.L. are included in the balance of "Other general administrative expenses". as an annual audit amounting to € 74,000 (excluding VAT), in the year 2019 and € 74,000 (VAT excluded) in the year 2018.
-Also, in the years 2019 and 2018 they have accrued by the external auditor to review the information on the Financial Information Control System contained in the Annual Corporate Governance Report and review of the Report of the Prudential Relevance of the ICF Group a total of 23 thousands of euros.
-Additionally, during 2019, 18 thousands of euros have been credited for other services.
+The fees and expenses of Ernst & Young S.L. are included in the balance of "Other general administrative expenses". as an annual audit amounting to \notin 91,000 (excluding VAT), in the year 2020 and \notin 74,000 (VAT excluded) in the year 2019.
+Also, the year 2020 has been accrued by the external auditor to review the information on the Financial Information Control System contained in the Annual Corporate Governance Report and review of the Report of the Prudential Relevance of the ICF Group a total of 13 thousands of euros (23 thousands of euros in 2019).

-The heading "Government and control bodies" includes 132 thousands of euros (102 thousands of euros in 2018) corresponding to the compensation received for assistance to the governing bodies of the Institut Català de Finances, the ICF Group's dominant entity.
+The heading "Government and control bodies" includes 141 thousands of euros (132 thousands of euros in 2019) corresponding to the compensation received for assistance to the governing bodies of the Institut Català de Finances, the ICF Group's dominant entity.
 Law 3/2015, of March 11, on fiscal, financial and administrative measures suspended the receipt of rights of assistance to the senior officials of the Generalitat as a result of concurrence to meetings of governing bodies, from the date of entry into force on March 14, 2016.
 Independent Directors members of the Governing Board, the Executive Committee and the control committees (Audit and Control Committee, and Appointments and Remuneration Committee) received notice a specific annual remuneration for their status as independent Directors, in accordance with the Remuneration Policy approved by the Governing Board on June 18, 2015 in accordance with the proposal of the Appointments and Remuneration Committee.
-A greater detail of these remunerations corresponding to the year 2019 is shown in Annex I.
+A greater detail of these remunerations corresponding to the year 2020 is shown in Annex I.